Demonstrate the value of your work and promote the library

 - Use the results of your outcome-based planning and evaluation and outreach efforts to promote the value and importance of your summer program and your library.

-- Let politicians, funders, the library foundation, your supervisors, and all other stakeholders know the impact your summer program had on participants and the community.
+- Customize an infographic template with your library’s local results to let politicians, funders, the library foundation, your supervisors, and all other stakeholders know the impact your summer program had on participants and the community.

 - Tell your stakeholders how many new community members you reached out to and let them know about the great new partnerships you’ve developed.
 Take photos during the summer and include them when you present your results (don’t forget to get photo releases!).